-40 [assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]
+^{40 [}assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]

-[assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]
+[[]assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]

-related to system management is not readable.
-The Special Function Register RNG\RNR of the group Special Function Registers related to hardware components is read-only.
-The Special Function Registers SBC\KEY used as key registers for AES and DES coprocessors of the group Special Function Registers related to hardware components are not readable.
+Special Function Registers related to general CPU functionality implemented separately for System and User Mode is denied in Boot, Test and Firmware Mode.
+The Special Function Register MMU_RPT2 of the group Special Function Registers related to system management is not readable.
+The Special Function Registers RNG_RNR of the group Special Function Registers related to hardware components is read-only.
+The Special Function Registers SBC_KEY used as key registers for AES and DES coprocessors of the group Special Function Registers related to hardware components are not readable42.